mvolkmann/MyUnixEnv/notes/ti-84-notes.md

   to replace the character under the cursor
 - press 2nd ins to switch to insert mode instead of replace mode and press any arrow key to return to replace mode

+To convert a decimal number to a fraction:

+- enter the decimal number
+- press math
+- select Frac
+- press enter

 To recall a previous line from history so it can be optionally edited and re-executed: